 So far, this program has removed more than 5,000 invasive Burmese pythons from the Everglades ecosystem, said SFWMD.

-Are Burmese pythons venomous?
+Are Burmese Pythons Venomous?

-Giant constricting snakes killed sixteen people in the United States between 1978 and 2009.
+Giant constricting snakes killed 16 people in the United States between 1978 and 2009.
 Seven of these deaths were attributed to the Burmese pythons in captivity.
 There have been no recorded human deaths from wild-living Burmese pythons in Florida.
 They seem to pose little threat in the wild.
 Researchers say they have only found one death report of a free-ranging Burmese python that killed an infant in Hong Kong about a century ago.